Office of the Dean of Students

 Office of Student Advocacy & Support

-Staff in the Office of Student Advocacy & Support oversee the Caring Community Connections (CCC) program, The Shop, Violence Prevention and Support Services, and other programs.
+Staff in the Office of Student Advocacy & Support oversee the Caring Community Connections (CCC) program, The Shop, and Parent & Family Programs.
 They work directly with and provide support to any SMU student who may be struggling outside the classroom with any sort of issue and assist in getting them connected to appropriate available resources.
+Services and activities are also provided to parents

 Visit Student Advocacy & Support Page